 Risk FactorsAcanthosis nigricans is more common in people of African-American decent.
-Other factors that increase your chances of getting acanthosis nigricans include:
+Other factors that may increase your chance of acanthosis nigricans include:

 SymptomsSymptoms include velvety-looking, dark areas anywhere on the skin.

 DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
-Your bodily fluids may be tested.
-This can be done with:
+Tests may include:

 - Blood tests